Cherokee syllabary: Unicode

+On June 17, 2015, with the release of version 8.0, the Unicode Consortium encoded a lowercase version of the script and redefined Cherokee as a bicameral script.
+Typists would often set Cherokee with two different point sizes so as to mark beginnings of sentences and given names (as in the Latin alphabet).
+Handwritten Cherokee also shows a difference in lower- and uppercase letters, such as descenders and ascenders.
+Lowercase Cherokee has already been encoded in the font Everson Mono.

 Blocks

 The first Unicode block for Cherokee is U+13A0–U+13FF.
 It contains all 86 uppercase letters, together with six lowercase letters:

 The Cherokee Supplement block is U+AB70–U+ABBF.
 It contains the remaining 80 lowercase letters.

 Fonts

 A single Cherokee Unicode font, Plantagenet Cherokee, is supplied with macOS, version 10.3 (Panther) and later.
 Windows Vista also includes a Cherokee font.

-Windows 10 replaced Plantagenet Cherokee with Gadugi.
+Windows 10 replaced Plantagenet Cherokee with Gadugi after the Cherokee language term for "working together".

 Several free Cherokee fonts are available including Digohweli, Donisiladv, and Noto Sans Cherokee.
 Some pan-Unicode fonts, such as Code2000, Everson Mono, and GNU FreeFont, include Cherokee characters.
 A commercial font, Phoreus Cherokee, published by TypeCulture, includes multiple weights and styles.